-EAS Valve Block Renew
+EAS Valve Block Rebuild Guide

 The EAS (Electronic Air Suspension) Valve Block is one of those many, many things that Land Rover will charge you a small fortune to replace.
 A major cause of problems associated with the valve block is the o-rings wearing out.
 Fortunately these can be replaced fairly easily and cheaply.